siddiqss/kings-hall-three-js/README.md

-# Solar System Animation
+# King's Hall Camera Movements

-Animation of solar system made with three.js
+Animation with camera movements with gsap library.
+Used three.js for managing 3D enviroment.

 • The ./static folder is where you put the images and 3D models.